mattbocosoft/presentation-gitflow-and-semanticversioning/jenkins.md

 A 'job' in Jenkins is the basic unit of continuous integration.
 A job can be used to build and/or merge multiple branches simultaneously.

 #####Create a job
+To create a new job, click on "New Item" in the top left corner of the main Jenkins page.

 ![jenkins-create-job](images/jenkins-create-job.png)

 #####Configure a job
+To configure an existing job:
+1. Click on the job in the main job list
+2. Click on "Configure" in the left-hand menu

 ![jenkins-job-configuration](images/jenkins-job-configuration.png)

 ###Gitflow: Permanent Branches